Ingavi39/DSC-Phase-4-project-NLP/README.md

 These steps would help in fully addressing the research questions and providing a more comprehensive understanding of the data.

+## Troubleshooting
+If you encounter any issues or have questions, please check the [FAQ](FAQ.md) or open an [issue](https://github.com/Ingavi39/DSC-Phase-4-project-NLP/issues) on GitHub.

+## Members
+    - Ingavi Kilavuka
+    - Calvin Omwega
+    - Alvin Kimathi
+    - Ronny Kabiru

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.